Hornblower & Weeks: Founding and early history

 Hornblower & Weeks was organized on August 7, 1888.
 Henry Hornblower and John W. Weeks undertook the continuation of the business of Hornblower & Page, which had been founded and managed by Hornblower's father, Edward Thomas Hornblower.

 Henry Hornblower joined his father's firm in 1879 at age 16, serving as a clerk.
-Henry Hornblower, who was born June 6, 1863 in Lawrence, Massachusetts came from a distinguished family in Boston.
+Hornblower, who was born June 6, 1863, in Lawrence, Massachusetts, came from a distinguished family in Boston.
 "The name of 'Hornblower' is one of the features of Boston and the old Bay State.
 It is a name that has flourished through generations...The line of Hornblowers in Boston and New England has been an honorable one as far back as family prestige can be traced."

 Following the death of Mr. Augustus A. Page in the spring of 1888, Edward Hornblower, blind by this time, announced his retirement and his intention to dissolve the firm.
 The younger Hornblower joined together with John Weeks to begin the new firm where the old one had left off.
 The firm's original office was located at 51 State Street with one clerk, James J. Phelan, who would ultimately serve as a partner of the firm until his death in 1934.
 In 1889, they bought a seat on the New York Stock Exchange for $19,000 and moved to the Merchant’s Bank Building on Devonshire Street.
 Surviving the Panic of 1893, which resulted in numerous failures of industrial corporations and financial houses, the young firm moved into larger quarters on the second floor of the Exchange Building at 53 State Street.